Roundtable: The Foundations of U.S.-Taiwan Relations

 Amb.
 Kao is married to Sherry Sung and they have one daughter, now a university graduate student.

-Ms. Ma directs several initiatives for NBR’s Political and Security Affairs team, including the People’s Liberation Army Conference, Strategic Implications of Russia-China Relations, the Maritime Awareness Project, and Asia’s Emerging Nuclear Dynamics.
+Tiffany Ma directs several initiatives for NBR’s Political and Security Affairs team, including the People’s Liberation Army Conference, Strategic Implications of Russia-China Relations, the Maritime Awareness Project, and Asia’s Emerging Nuclear Dynamics.
 Prior to joining NBR in 2013, Ms. Ma was a Research Associate at the Project 2049 Institute in the Washington, D.C., area.
 She has also worked at the International Crisis Group in Beijing; the Center for Strategic and International Studies in Washington, D.C.; and the Refugee Council of Australia in Sydney.
 Her research interests include Asian security, U.S.-China and cross-strait relations, and the Arctic.
 Ms. Ma holds an MPP from the Harvard Kennedy School.

-Mr. McCahill joined NBR as a Resident Fellow in November 2016.
+William C. McCahill joined NBR as a Resident Fellow in November 2016.
 He focuses on Chinese domestic politics and policies, and on how those affect foreign investors and businesses in China.
 His professional experience in China dates from 1976.
 Before joining NBR, Mr. McCahill had been senior advisor for China at Mirabaud & Cie., a Geneva-based Swiss private bank and from 2012 to 2014, had done similar work with the emerging markets investment bank Religare Capital Markets.
 A 25-year Foreign Service career preceded Mr. McCahill’s China business activities.
 He began his diplomatic service in Hong Kong, Taiwan, and Beijing; subsequently held senior posts at U.S. missions in Europe and Canada; and in 2000 retired from his last government posting as Chargé d’Affaires at the American Embassy in Beijing.
 His academic credentials include undergraduate and graduate degrees from Boston College and Harvard University.